queezythegreat/arduino-cmake/README.markdown

 ## Windows Enviroment Setup

 On Windows the *Arduino SDK* is self contained and has everything needed for building.
-The only thing that has to be done is to place the *Arduino SDK* either on the **system path** or within the system **Program Files** directory.
+The only thing that has to be done is to place the *Arduino SDK* either on the **System Path** or within the system **Program Files** directory.

 Also you will need to add the `${ARDUINO_SDK_PATH}/hardware/tools/avr/utils/bin` directory path to your system path, just make sure it is the first thing on list.

-Once that is done you can start using CMake the usual way, just make sure to chose a **MSYS Makefile** type generator.
+Once that is done you can start using CMake the usual way, just make sure to chose a **MSYS Makefiles** type generator.

 NOTE: Don't change the default *Arduino SDK* directory name, otherwise auto detection will no work properly!